25 Proven Tips to A Profitable Dental Practice

 8. Automate When Possible

-Automation is key to improving worker efficiency, and in turn, to increasing your profits.
+Automation is key to improving worker efficiency and, in turn, to increasing your profits.
 It requires more staff hours to manually enter data than it does to use automated workflow software.
 It requires more effort and more staff to answer every phone call than it does to have an automated system that can greet patients, triage emergency calls, and allow you to call back at a convenient time.

 Automation is also ideal for following up with patients by email or phone after a visit.
-Follow-up calls, particularly with patients who need to reschedule or who may be on the fence about choosing your practice, translates to lower profits.
+Follow-up calls, particularly with patients who need to reschedule or who may be on the fence about choosing your practice, translate to lower profits.

 Automation, when used properly, can make your dental practice more profitable.